-Have you had any luck with single-tasking this week?
+Have you had any luck with single-tasking this week instead of multi-tasking?
 Even driving without talking, or texting, is a step forward.
 Keep at it.
 The rewards are vast from just being present and doing one thing at a time, the great masters called this mindfulness, and it is something to strive for.
-Today, I want to delve in a bit more to the effects of cortisol on our brains, and how stress and memory loss are intimately connected.
+Today, I want to delve in a bit more to the effects of stress and cortisol on our brains and our memory.

 I am guessing that many of us thought by the time we were eligible for AARP, as older people were portrayed in movies and television when we were growing up, we would be slowing down and heading for time in the RV to See America First.
 Somehow, life didn’t quite turn out that way, and I for one, am busier than ever, partly because of our 24/7-always-connected world.
 This busyness causes stress on our bodies, and raises our cortisol levels at a time when biologically our bodies have down-shifted from firing on all cylinders, all the time, as when we were 25.